the-zammers/giga/DEVLOG.md

 ### 2024-01-04 - Reading from file
 Spent programming reading from file line by line, only got 1 line working.
 (45 min including class time)

+### 2024-01-05 to 2024-01-07 - Reading from file
+Finished implementing file reading with line numbers, through the use of double linked lists (3 hours total)